joshuaeckroth/csci201-website/notes/antlr.markdown

 We'll be using version 4.
 Download [antlr-4.5.1-complete.jar](/code/antlr-4.5.1-complete.jar).

 More applications are mentioned on the [Wikipedia page](https://en.wikipedia.org/wiki/ANTLR).
+Here are a bunch of example grammars: [https://github.com/antlr/grammars-v4](https://github.com/antlr/grammars-v4)

 ## Overview